What Is Cocaine Cut With and How to Recognize Laced Cocaine

 - Illicit drugs, including heroin, MDMA, methamphetamine, and fentanyl.

 Crack cocaine is a type of cocaine with a much shorter but more intense effect.
 Individuals producing crack dissolve cocaine in a solution of water and baking soda or ammonia.
 These ingredients are cooked until they turn into a solid substance.
 The substance is dried and broken into pieces, and then smoked by users.
 Smoking drugs results in their effects being experienced more intensely and much quickly than snorting or taking drugs orally.
 The DEA estimates that crack cocaine may be between 75 percent and 90 percent pure as a result of this process.

-How Additives and Fillers Impact the Body
+How Additives and Fillers in Cocaine Impact the Body

-Some of the additives that are found in cocaine are relatively harmless, and others can be seriously harmful.
+One of the primarily problems with using illicit drugs like cocaine is there are no standards, inspections, or sanctions for individuals who cut them with potentially dangerous substances.
+Some of the cocaine cutting agents that are found in the drug are relatively harmless, and others can be seriously harmful.
 The most dangerous additives found in cocaine include:

-- Boric acid: This substance is used as an antiseptic, flame retardant, and insecticide.
+Boric acid.
+This substance is used as an antiseptic, flame retardant, and insecticide.
 Chronic use can result in kidney damage, and in large quantities, it can be lethal.

 How Long Does Cocaine Stay in the System?

 The half-life of cocaine is relatively short and may be an hour or less.
 Cocaine is eliminated from the system very quickly and may only be detectable in the urine for a few days, depending on how much cocaine an individual uses.
 However, substances that that are formed in the system to metabolize cocaine known as metabolites may be detectable for quite some time after using cocaine – in some cases, up to 10 days or even longer.